 While many college application processes or scholarship requirements are similar, they each have important differences to which you need to pay attention.
 Don’t rely on your admission counselor or guidance counselor to have to seek you out to obtain the missing credential necessary to complete your application.
 If you think you should have heard back with an admission decision, proactively call or e-mail and ask if there are any pieces missing.
 Sometimes, even if you enclosed all the necessary items, an institution may misplace a credential and the file sits as “incomplete” because, unbeknownst to you, there’s a letter of recommendation missing that you weren’t responsible for losing.
 By checking in for status updates here and there, you can ensure you’re being considered and that nothing has accidentally gone awry.

 Ultimately, being proactive in your college search process only benefits you, regardless of the task.
-Making a college visit well before the last date available, submitting your application for admission a week after it goes “live” on the institution’s website, filing your FAFSA on January 1—each of these proactive measures will help you.
+Making a college visit well before the last date available, submitting your application for admission a week after it goes “live” on the institution’s website, filing your FAFSA on October 1 (the prior year)—each of these proactive measures will help you.
 And if for whatever reason something is messed up, you'll have more time to fix the issue before any potential deadlines (or opportunities) are missed.
 The early bird gets the worm, and the proactive student gets the most out of their opportunities.